Skip to main content

 A biopsy is recommended when a node has been hard, fixed, and growing for more than 4 weeks, when imaging shows a worrying pattern, or when blood work points to lymphoma or another serious cause.
 The most common biopsy is a fine-needle aspiration (a small needle, often under ultrasound guidance), but in some cases a surgical biopsy gives better tissue.
 We walk you through both options and the trade-offs.

-The classic lymphoma signals are: painless, hard lymph nodes that keep growing; drenching night sweats (you wake up needing to change pajamas); unexplained weight loss of more than 10 percent in 6 months; persistent fevers without an obvious infection; and severe itching without a rash.
-Any combination of two or more of these, especially with a persistent node, deserves a workup.
+The classic lymphoma signals are: painless, hard lymph nodes that keep growing; drenching night sweats (you wake up needing to change pajamas); unexplained weight loss of more than 10% in 6 months; persistent fevers without an obvious infection; and severe itching without a rash.
+Any combination of two or more of these, particularly with a persistent node, deserves a workup.

 Pain in a lymph node specifically when drinking alcohol is rare but it is a recognized clue for Hodgkin lymphoma.
 The mechanism is not fully understood, but the pattern is specific enough that it always prompts a closer look.
 If you notice this, mention it directly when you book.